Environment

 Reagent with 25 Times Concentration

-For some analysis devices in the hematology field, reagents that are 25 times more concentrated than traditional reagents are used at Sysmex.
+For some analysis devices in the hematology field, Sysmex provides reagents that are 25 times more concentrated than traditional ones.
 Employing these concentrated reagents contributes significantly to improving usability by reducing the frequency of reagent replacement in laboratories and saving warehouse space.
 Additionally, concentrated reagents enable us to care for the environment by not only reducing the amount of disposed containers and packing materials but also reducing CO2 emissions during transportation.
 Lastly, we have set a concentrated agent penetration rate as a sustainability target and will work on initiatives to reduce the environmental impact.